 Howard Kunreuther, Professor and co-director of the Wharton Risk Management Center, University of Pennsylvania has received the 2015 Shin Research Excellence Award from the Geneva Association and the International Insurance Society (IIS) in recognition of his outstanding work on the role of public-private partnerships in mitigating and managing risks.
-Shawn Cole (Harvard Business School) also received the 2015 award.
-Howard will be presenting, “Insuring Against Extreme Events: The Need for Private-Public Partnerships” at the IIS’s 51st annual seminar June 14-17.
-The research will be published in The Geneva Papers on Risk and Insurance.
-The Shin Research Excellence program was established to promote practical, applied research in the insurance and risk management fields.
+Howard presented, “Insuring Against Extreme Events: The Need for Private-Public Partnerships” at the IIS’s 51st annual seminar June 14-17.

 Zurich North America and the Wharton Risk Center’s whitepaper Beyond Katrina: Lessons In Creating Resilient Communities, outlines new flood resilience strategies and identifies the need to devote more resources to preventive measures rather than post-event disaster relief, and overcoming current infrastructure vulnerabilities.

 Lloyd’s presents prestigious Science of Risk Prize to Wharton’s Erwann Michel-Kerjan for his work on climate change